CS-LTU/com7033-assignment-mrhatman26/README.md

         -`docker run --name healthDB -p1234:3306 -e MYSQL_ROOT_PASSWORD=healthyboi -d mysql` -`docker cp healthdb.sql healthDB:healthdb.sql`
         -`docker exec -it healthDB mysql -p`
+        -Alternatively, run the batch file "run.bat" in PowerShell.
     After running these commands, the PowerShell window will now be in MySQL where you can enter MySQL commands.
     6. Connect to the website using the localhost on port 5000.\